Be a Granola Bar Guru with SuperKids Nutrition Guidance

 Here is a Nutrition Facts Label with the important components included, so you know where to find them when you go shopping yourself.

 Reading the ingredients is another important way to judge the quality of your granola bar.
 All ingredient lists have the ingredients listed in descending order from highest amount to lowest amount.
-This means that the ingredients listed in the beginning are in present in the highest quantity as compared to the ingredients listed at the end.
-It is important to look for key words in the ingredients that may indicate a bar is not healthy.
+This means that the ingredients listed in the beginning are in the highest quantity as compared to the ingredients listed at the end.
+It is important to look for keywords in the ingredients that may indicate a bar is not healthy.
 Some unhealthy ingredients include:

 - Hydrogenated or partially hydrogenated oils: These oils are types of trans fats.
 Even if the nutrition fact list trans fat as 0g, there still may be traces of this unhealthy, harmful fat.
 Avoid granola bars with hydrogenated oil of any kind.